Guangzhou International Award for Urban Innovation Rules and Procedures

 14. Qualifications of the Technical Committee and the Jury are as follows:

-i) Membersof the Technical Committee are nominated by the Guangzhou Award Secretariat and appointed upon approval from the Guangzhou Award Organizing Committee;
+i) Members of the Technical Committee are experts in social, economic, environmental and governance affairs.
+They are nominated by the Guangzhou Award Secretariat and appointed upon approval from the Guangzhou Award Organizing Committee;

-ii) The Jury is consisted of no less than five members as jointly identified by the UCLG, Metropolis and the City of Guangzhou.
+ii) The Jury is consisted of no less than five members as jointly identified by the City of Guangzhou, UCLG, and Metropolis.
+Jury members are recruited amongst, inter alia, former holders of political office (mayor, governors, etc.), academia and international multilateral organizations.

 15. To file a submission for the Guangzhou Award, applicants should complete and submit the Guangzhou Award Application Form.